Orange-OpenSource/ocast-dongle-simulator/README.md

 # ocast-dongle-simulator

-The ocast-dongle-simulator can be used to simulate a dongle TV compatible with [OCast SDK](https://github.com/Orange-OpenSource/OCast-JS), in order to handle:
+The ocast-dongle-simulator can be used to simulate a dongle TV compatible with [OCast SDK](https://github.com/Orange-OpenSource/OCast-JS) in order to handle:
 - DIAL support
 - WebSocker server
-- messages routing wo receiver web application
+- messages routing to receiver web application

 ## Prerequisites